markusmoenig/raycaster/raycaster/Readme.md

 # A Rust based Raycaster engine

-This will be a full featured raycaster engine to produce games similar to Wolfenstein 3D.
-I needed it to create 3D dungeons for my retro RPG creator [Eldiron](https://github.com/markusmoenig/Eldiron).
+This is a full featured raycaster engine to produce game graphics similar to Wolfenstein 3D.
+I need it to create 3D dungeons for my retro RPG creator [Eldiron](https://github.com/markusmoenig/Eldiron).

 The caster renders into a ```Vec<u8>``` frame.
-The only dependency of the crate right now is [rustc-hash](https://crates.io/crates/rustc-hash) for a fast HashMap.
+Next to [rayon](https://crates.io/crates/rayon), which is needed for multithreading, the only other dependency of the crate right now is [rustc-hash](https://crates.io/crates/rustc-hash) for a fast HashMap.

+If you are building for WASM multi-threading is automtically disabled and a single-threaded version is used.
+This also removes the rayon dependency.

 A demo application using [pixels](https://crates.io/crates/pixels) is available in the *demo* directory.